 About the Conference

-The conference, which will be held every two years, intends to raise academic and personal awareness regarding environmental sustainability issues on local, regional and global scales.
+The first Sustainable Design and Solutions Conference was held on October 8th, 2016.
+The conference, held every two years, intends to raise academic and personal awareness regarding environmental sustainability issues on local, regional and global scales.
 More specifically, the conference is centered on design – focusing on methods and processes we apply to create sustainable solutions.
 We must train individuals to carry a multidisciplinary knowledge of environmental issues, and to apply a transdisciplinary approach to finding and implementing sustainable designs and solutions.
 This requires us to embrace the fluid, creative and sometimes nebulous processes inherent in addressing environmental problems.

 In other words, how we achieve sustainable solutions is just as important as the solutions themselves.